Badaro/MTGODecklistCache/README.md

+> [!NOTE]
+> This project is no longer being actively maintained.
+The scraper will continue running until changes to the source websites break it, but it's recommended that you look for alternative data sources if you're working with MTG data.

 # MTGODecklistCache
 This repository contains a cache in JSON format of tournaments posted on [MTGO](https://www.mtgo.com/decklists), [Manatraders](https://www.manatraders.com/tournaments/2), [Melee](https://melee.gg/Decklists) and [Topdeck](https://topdeck.gg) Websites